 A property management website is a website where property owners can:

-- manage their real estate and customers, such as renters or buyers
+- manage their property and customers, such as renters or buyers

 - make automated clearing house payments